 What You Need

-To play the scenarios with Catan: Seafarers (aka "Seafarers"), you need the components from a copy of Catan (aka "Settlers").
+To play the scenarios with Catan: Seafarers (aka "Seafarers"), you need the components from a copy of The Settlers of Catan (aka "Settlers").
 Each scenario lists all the components needed to play that scenario.

 The Frame Pieces